-Because sales are SO measurable they have actual numbers to hit and their compensation is usually directly tied to their job performance.
-It’s the ideal situation for measuring performance.
+Because sales are SO measurable, they have actual numbers to hit, and their compensation is usually directly tied to their job performance.
+So it’s the ideal situation for measuring product manager performances.

 An easy result would be to apply that same rationale to product managers—they’re the “CEO of the product,” so if the product reached the metrics the company set out, then they’re doing a great job.
 If not, well, it must be the product manager’s fault.
 But this is highly unfair to the product manager because so many things are beyond their control.